 Welcome to our Governors’ section.

-I have lived in Watlington for 14 years with my wife Susie and our children Alex (Year 5) and Katie (Year 1).
-Susie assists with the school choir and is a classroom representative on the PTA.
+I have lived in Watlington for 14 years with my wife Susie and our children Alex and Katie.
+Susie assists with the school choir and is the Chair of the PTA.

 I have a strong commitment to education, having been involved in it for most of my life.
 My parents were both teachers and my father was a head teacher for 20 years.
 I started my own career as a teacher and like my father I share a central belief that schools help children realise their potential.

 As a business leader supporting education, I have a perspective very relevant to the demands of a parent governor.
 I have extensive financial, commercial and legal experience as well as managing many different people.
 I am well briefed in the challenges facing UK education in a time of huge change and can advise on the part technology can play in meeting some of these.

 Watlington is a fantastic place to live and Watlington Primary School is a great asset.
 I’d like to help ensure that this continues and to extend it wherever possible.

 Parent Governor and Deputy Chair (Joint)